rogermasclans/starfire-2/README.md

 ## Aug 19:
 - Create `notebooks/refinitiv_mna_deals_2.ipynb`.
 Gets stock market responses from refinitiv via API for firms in deals set.
 - Loops too low over deals.
 Any other solution?
 Also, I got some error that could not figure out and code stopped running.
-- Wasted my time figuring out what indices to benchmark stock responses. found this data https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes
+- Wasted my time figuring out what indices to benchmark stock responses. found these data https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes
+- Download index price data from wrds compustat, upload to bigquery.

 ### Aug 16:
 - Goal: Create data set with as many deals with both price and stock market reaction, and linked to PB data.
 The idea is to get all deals and then a subset of startups that are present in PB.